I. Ice Age Art: Basic Issues

 An accomplished art form

 Upper Palaeolithic cave art is not “primitive.”
 Though the narrative techniques of that era differ from those of modern arts, the works are not inarticulate nor incapable of showing narrative scenes and rendering intricate thoughts.
 The discovery of the cave of Chauvet in the 1990s disproved the theory that Upper Palaeolithic cave art started on a simplistic and tentative level.
-Though Chauvet is among the oldest decorated caves (about 35,000 years old), it is already far advanced in its application of perspective, complex compositions, dramatic use of cave spaces, figures in motion, and combinations of signs and figures.
+Though Chauvet is among the older decorated caves (about 35,000 years old), it is already far advanced in its application of perspective, complex compositions, dramatic use of cave spaces, figures in motion, and combinations of signs and figures.
 For a display of technical sophistication at Chauvet, consider the figure of a rhinoceros that is represented as a negative image: engraved in white lines against a wall that was first prepared with black paint; an advanced concept, that is executed with complete confidence (Chapter XI, Fig. 47 e; Clottes 2001, 136).
 From the earliest to the latest cave sanctuaries, we find a number of recurring practices that define Palaeolithic cave art as a distinct art form.
 Shared features include the use of the cave space itself, in particular the attention given to cavities (niches, fissures) and to the innermost parts of a cave.
 The chosen motifs also points to standard practices, notably the preference for certain animal species, the horse not the least.
 Many caves have dozens of horses, a few have hundreds; relatively few caves are entirely without them.
 In the main, this does not reflect culinary practices, as the reindeer, rather than the horse, was the stable source of meat.

 Understanding Ice Age art